Pulse Album Review : Kcee is Highlife's latest high priest on "Attention To Detail" - Pulse Nigeria — Nigeria Today

 Pulse Nigeria

 To his credit, Kcee shows ambition and experimentation on “Attention To Detail.”
 But it is his insistence on contemporary Highlife that dominates this project.
-Published: 27 minutes ago , Refreshed: 23 minutes ago; Joey Akan.
-Print; eMail · Kcee's …
+Published: 09:29 , Refreshed: 09:33; Joey Akan.
+Print; eMail · Kcee's "Attention To Detail …

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.